danielgao-1/web-trend/README.md

 npm run dev
 ```

 *Note* You may notice that the frontend is already populated.
-This is because the project is setup to run with the backend that has been published.
+This is because the project is set up to run with the backend that has been published.
 To know how to run this locally, setup MongoDB and Backend.

 # MongoDB
-Before setting up the backend, setup the MongoDB first.
-First create an account on MongoDB Atlas and create a cluster.
-Once you have the cluster setup, create a .env file and add in the following line:
+Before setting up the backend, set up the MongoDB first.
+First, create an account on MongoDB Atlas and create a cluster.
+Once you have the cluster set up, create a .env file and add in the following line:

 ```shell
 MONGO_URI=mongodb+srv://<username>:<db_password>@cluster0.woaax.mongodb.net/
 ```
 *Note* Replace the items in <> such as username and db_password with your own.
-Additionally remove the <> from the sides.
+Additionally, remove the <> from the sides.

 In the output, you should see the output below:
 ```shell